RakshithRajesh/News-Audio-Creater/README.md

 # News-Audio-Creater
-Scrapes the breaking news headlines from google news and turns the scraped data in a mp3 speech format to hear the top headlines.
+Scrapes the breaking news headlines from google news and turns the scraped data into a audio file..
+## RUN THE 'scraper.py' TO GET STARTED.